 Title insurance and warranty deed assist to strengthen property transactions, give some security to parties that legal ownership exchanges take place and that the participants are entitled to enter into a contract.
 Title insurance provides financial protection, while legal protection is provided by warranty deed.

+Consider getting a warranty deed if you want to take extra precautions and provide your property more protection.
+When you don’t know the person you’re buying the property from, or if you need financing for a mortgage or title insurance, a warranty deed is the best option.
+If you want to understand more about warranty deeds and your property protection alternatives, talk to a mortgage professional..
 This article highlights the important role of a deed in transferring a property from one entity to another.
 The two subtypes of warranty deed provide varying levels of protection, only you have to choose which one you need.
 A number of vital elements must be contained within the warranty deed in order for it to be legally operative.
 However ,since deeds are important documents that affect ownership interests and rights, it’s always a good idea to consult a qualified real estate attorney.